lutece-platform/lutece-directory-module-directory-multiview/README.md

 * The maximum of item to display in result lists (not used yet)

+It is possible to modify task templates for an action of a workflow to indicate if it must be redirected to the page of the directory record or on the page of the list of all records when the action has been done.The default page of the redirection when the action is done is the page of the record of the directory on which the action has been made.

 ## Configuration

 requires at least a form / workflow / directory complete configuration